There's no need to live with the layer lines that show up on 3D printed parts. With a little work, you can get your parts looking smooth and glossy.

 Assembly and finishing are two crucial skills to have when it comes to just about any kind of making.
 With 3D printed parts, there are lots of options for creating different kinds of finishes.
-Check out the Glossary for more options on finishing.

 The image above is from a speculative architecture project of mine.
 It's an ABS print that's been sanded, bondo'd, and painted with matte spray paint.
 The wooden façade and window panels are laser cut.
 There are tons of options for finishing!

 Remove Parts + Clean Supports

 The support structures from Simplify 3D are really good in general.
 They come off really easily and control the shape of the objects very well.

 With the bigger parts of the bike fender, I first tried printing them with the big surfaces directly on the build platform.
 Every time I tried to remove the parts from the bed, the first layer of the part would peel off a little bit because so much surface area was stuck to the bed.
 I probably could have tweaked the settings in some way to avoid this problem, but I came up with a quicker solution.

 In Simplify 3D, I moved the part above the bed by a few millimeters so that the whole part was sitting on top of the support structures.
 Because the entire weight of the part was resting on the supports, I think the support structures had a tighter bond to the part than usual.

 In any case, with the combination of my hands, the can opener from my multi-tool, and a putty knife, I got the support structures off of the part pretty quickly.